Explicit open image theorems for abelian varieties with trivial endomorphism ring: Introduction

 \section{Introduction}

-Let $K$ be a number field and $A$ be a $K$-abelian variety.
+Let $K$ be a number field and $A$ be an abelian variety over $K$.
 The purpose of the present work is to study the Galois representations attached to $A$ under the assumption that $\operatorname{End}_{\overline{K}}(A)$ is $\mathbb{Z}$.
 More precisely, we are interested in the family of representations